Jan0SG/PacmanGame/README.md

 # Pacman Game
-This project was done by a team of 3 members.
+This project is a Pacman Game Clone and it was done by a team of 3 members.
 Coded in C#.

 ## Number Assignment
 0 = Blankspace